-As of January 31, 2021, we had approximately 160 holders of record of our ordinary shares and 10 holders of record of our ADSs.
-This number does not include beneficial owners whose ordinary shares or ADSs are held by nominees in street name.
+As of January 31, 2022, we had approximately 83,741 holders of record of our ordinary shares, 83,585 of which are holders of record of our RMB Shares, and 10 holders of record of our ADSs.
+These number do not include beneficial owners whose ordinary shares or ADSs are held by nominees in street name.
 Because many ordinary shares and ADSs are held by broker nominees, we are unable to estimate the total number of beneficial holders represented by these record holders.